karthik-d/few-shot-dermoscopic-image-analysis/README.md

 [Link to the Research Paper (preprint version)](https://arxiv.org/abs/2210.16954).

-If you find our work useful in your research, don't forget to cite us:
+If you find our work useful in your research, please cite us:

 ```
 @article{https://doi.org/10.48550/arxiv.2210.16954,